anhnguyendepocen/SSDSBook/slack.md

 <img src="images/slackAccount.png" width="95%" style="display: block; margin: auto;" />

 Many of the changes that can be made in other places can also be made here.
 Additionally, you can adjust Two-Factor Authentication security settings here as well.

-### Getting Additional Help
-If you have additional questions about how to use Slack, I recommend checking out the next sections in this chapter.
-Additionally, you can use [Slack's knowledge base for users](https://get.slack.help/hc/en-us/categories/200111606).
-It has a wealth of information for using Slack and adjusting the various settings described above.

 ## Markdown in Slack
 Slack uses a simplified ["flavor"](https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors) of Markdown.
 All of the available Markdown syntax characters are included below.